8 points for progress over jumps

 Thursday, May 2, 2019

 During a jumping session (mobile obstacle or cross-country), the CEEFIT (alone or with the CEEFIT Pulse & ECG) provides you with valuable information.
-This will enable you to achieve the best progress to the obstacle.
+This information will help you achieve the best progress to the obstacle.
 Combined with sensations and the rider's impressions coach's impressions, this data helps organize and analyze training sessions.
 With this in mind, here are a few keys to understanding and and use jumping indicators in jumping work.

 CEEFIT and CEEFIT Pulse & ECG at the obstacle